TACC/Lmod/docs/source/010_user.rst

     $ module is-avail packageName1 packageName2 ...

-Lmod will return true if all modules are available and false if one can not be loaded.
+Lmod will a true status if all modules are available and false if one can not be loaded.
 Again this command sets the status bit.

 Modulefiles can have a description section known as "whatis".
 It is